WebOrigami/docs/src/content/framework/intro7.md

 You should now be able to visit `index.html` in the served site.

 Tip: While the new index page will be more presentable, it can still be useful to view the previous default index page that listed real and virtual files.
-If you ever want to return that listing, navigate to the hidden route at `src/.index` that includes a period.
+If you ever want to return that listing, navigate to the hidden route at `src/.index` (note the period).
 This route is provided by the Origami server as a diagnostic tool so you can browse the virtual graph you're creating.

 ## Use a nested template